- We have two broad types of camping - "vehicle-access" and "backcountry".

 - The camping fee applies to each accommodation unit on a campsite.
 EXCEPTION - if the second accommodation unit is a tent and there is only one motor vehicle registered to the site, there is no additional charge for the tent.

-- NOTE - a campsite must be large enough to accommodate the maximum number of allowable units.
+- A campsite must be large enough to accommodate the maximum number of allowable units.
 Depending on a campsite's design and dimensions, a campground manager may decide that only one camping accommodation unit may be assigned to that campsite.
+Call the campground direct to find out if a second unit will be permitted upon check-in.

 - No more than six people may occupy a campsite unless they are all members of the same family unit.